CharWeber/team-week/README.md

-# _Team-week Museum_

-#### _{Brief description of application}_
+# Art Museum Search

+#### {Description}
+This web application lets the user search the Art Institute of Chicago and The Metropolitian Museum of Art collections for images and information about the artist and work.

-#### By _**{List of contributors}**_
+#### By {List of contributors}
+Roman Kolivashko
+Anthony McRae
+Chris Nakayama
+Charlie Weber

 ## Technologies Used

+* HTML
+* CSS
+* JavaScript
+* Webpack
+* NPM
-* _List all_
+* Github
-* _the major technologies_
+* JSON
-* _you used in your project_
+* VS CODE
-* _here_
+* BOOTSTRAP

-## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_

 ## Setup/Installation Requirements

-* _clone template-repo to desired directory or download .zip file_
+* Clone template-repo to desired directory or download .zip file.
-* _navigate to the template-repo directory in terminal or other command line interface_
+* Navigate to the template-repo directory in terminal or other command line interface.
-* _while in the root directory run $ npm install_
+* While in the root directory, run $ npm install.
-* _once bundle.js and the mode_module are installed open index.html in any browser_
+* Once bundle.js and the mode_module are installed, open index.html in any browser.

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+None

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+MIT
+If you run into issues or bugs with this web application, please contact one of the developers below.
+Thank you!

 ## Contact Information
 charlestweber@gmail.com
+anthonytoddmcrae@gmail.com
+cnakayam@gmail.com
+romankolivashko@gmail.com